juturmanogna/EditREADME/README.md

 + Homogeneous Multi-Agent Systems
   - All agents in the system are identical in terms of capabilities, roles, and goals.
   - These systems are simpler to design but may be less flexible in handling diverse tasks.
-+ Self-Organizing Multi-Agent Systems
++ Self Organizing Multi-Agent Systems
- - Agents autonomously organize themselves without central control, adapting to changes in the environment or task requirements.
+ - Agents autonomously organize themselves without central control, adapting to changes in the task requirements.
  - The system's structure emerges from the interactions of the agents.

 ### Creating Automated Workflows Using Multi-Agent Systems